pauljeter/pauljeter-astro/src/content/blog/accessibility-in-not-a-four-letter-word-kim-lovering-2014-front-porch-front-end-web-developer-conference-in-dallas-texas.md

 - Defining your table headers (th) are the most important

 Link Text
-Links that are just “click here”, “select”, “learn more” are too ambiguous for a user not being presented any other information.
+Links that are just "click here", "select", "learn more" are too ambiguous for a user not being presented any other information.

 - Use hidden text to allow links to be unique and clear